US initial jobless claims data

 So, unemployment claims are an important factor for crude oil prices.
 The data can have a direct and indirect impact crude oil prices in more than one way.

 Impact on energy ETFs

-In the next part of this series, we’ll explore the quantitative relationships between crude oil and natural gas and the major equity indexes.
+In the next part, we’ll discuss the relationship between crude oil prices and the S&P 500 Index.